Zymbit-Docs/zymdocsy/content/getting-started/hsm4.md

 **Pre-binding Checklist**
 Make sure this is done before continuing
 1. Install the battery onto HAT and install HSM onto HAT
-2. Place HAT onto the Pi (with power down on the Pi)
+2. Place HAT onto the host device (with power down on the host)
-3. Turn on the Pi (LED: 5 blinks per second)
+3. Turn on the host (LED: 5 blinks per second)
 4. Configure the I2C bus
 5. Install HSM interface software package (LED: 1 blink every 3 seconds)
 6. Set Perimeter Event Actions to “none” or “notify only” (It is "none" by default)